bshurikan/Beni-BandcampPlayer/README.md

 ## Usage

-1. **Add URLs**: Drag and drop Bandcamp URLs into the main window (to load it right away) or into the playlist (to create a queue).
+1. **Add URLs**: Drag and drop Bandcamp URLs into the main window (to load it right away) or into the playlist to create a queue (CTRL+V, Right click and select Paste URL also work).
 3. **Play Music**: Double click on an album in the playlist to load the url and start playing.
 4. **Player Controls**: Use the Play controls or keyboard shortcuts to navigate albums and tracks, and adjust play modes (see [Shuffle & Repeat Modes](#shuffle--repeat-modes--)).
-6. **Album List**: Use the Album List to manage Bandcamp albums, you can add/remove, reorder, load artist discography, save and load Album lists and more.
+6. **Album List**: Use the Album List to manage Bandcamp URL's, you can add/remove, reorder, load artist discography, save and load Album lists and more.
 The Album List can act as a sidebar (attached to the main window) or be detached for more felxibility (the detached Album List can be resized, docked to the main window and will remember its state/position)
 7. **Window Modes**: Switch between Regular > Mini > Micro in the main window or to the separate Nano Player from the title bar.
 8. **Image Viewer**: Click on the fullscreen button on the cover art in each mode to enter Image viewer - complete with player, album list and effects for a fullscreen experience.
 10. **Settings Menu**: Click on the cog icon in each mode to view several additional settings like Updates, Settings, Themes, and more.